ibm-cloud-docs/vmware-service/vmaas/veeam-dedicated-sobr.md

     * `Site ID:` Specify the unique director site identifier where the SOBR is configured.
 For multitenant instances, use the site ID of the multitenant instance owner's account.
     * `SOBR name:` Specify the name of your dedicated SOBR.
 This name is used to identify the repository in your Veeam management console.
+    * `Type:` Specify the storage type of the performance tier of the SOBR as either **vSAN** or **Cloud Object Storage**.
+For the Cloud Object Storage type, specify either **One local Cloud Object Storage** or **Two copy (one local and one remote) Cloud Object Storage**.
+    * `SOBR size:` Specify the required storage capacity for the performance tier as **Performance Tier Size**, in increments of 200 TB.
+If the vSAN or Two Copy Cloud Object Storage type is specified for the performance tier, specify a size for the capacity tier as **Capacity Tier Size**, in increments of 200 TB.
-    * `SOBR size and data center:` Specify the required storage capacity for the SOBR and the data center with available storage clusters where you want to deploy the SOBR.
+    * `Data center:` Specify the data center with available storage clusters where you want to deploy the SOBR.
 Consider your current and anticipated storage needs.
 You must provide a value that includes the data center region and number.
 For example, `dal12`.

 5. In the **Review** section, review the case details and click **Submit case**.